oliviertm/dailyCalendarPuzzleSolver/README.md

 This repository also contains Linux and Windows makefiles for the C++, and a bash script able to run 12 threads to look for all the solutions for 7x12x31 dates on a multicore system by using the C++ implementation, and make it print the solutions in 12 files (one for each month).

-Here is an example of the python code execution (configured to stop looking for other solutions when a first one has been found):
+Here is an example of the python multithreads solver execution (configured to stop looking for other solutions when a first one has been found):

-    Calendar puzzle date to solve (ex: 31/01/2022): 27/03/2023 Start multithreads puzzle solving for Monday, 27 March 2023:
+    Start solving puzzle for Monday, 27 March 2023
+    End of process 1 after 0:00:00 with 0 sol. found using 162 tries and putting 1 pieces End of process 3 after 0:00:00 with 0 sol. found using 162 tries and putting 1 pieces End of process 5 after 0:01:32 with 0 sol. found using 111514 tries and putting 1945 pieces End of process 9 after 0:01:39 with 0 sol. found using 123200 tries and putting 2331 pieces

-    Solution found by process 6 in 0:01:54 after testing 120279 combinations:
+    Solution found by process 6 in 0:01:43 after testing 120279 combinations and putting 2373 pieces:
     (
     'sl'  'sl'  'Mar' 'T'   'T'   'T'   0
     'I'   'sl'  'sl'  'sl'  'T'   's'   0